The PESO model is helpful in public relations.

 Shared Media

 Shared media represents a newer but no less significant sphere of PR.
-Encompassing social media platforms and other user-generated content, shared media is about fostering dialogue and engagement.
+Encompassing social media platforms and other user-generated content, shared media fosters dialogue and engagement.
 The PESO model acknowledges its growing influence, and its intersection with other media types is crucial.

 Organisations can boost engagement, feedback, and virality by sharing owned content or promoting paid media on social platforms, turning audiences from passive recipients into active participants.